tjosc/vim/README.md

     git submodule init new_plugin
     git submodule update

-Remember to turn on the solarized scheme in the terminal preferences.
+Remember to turn on the solarized scheme in the terminal preferences if using that colorscheme.